Sravan2808/DevTinder/homework.md

 - JS object vs JSON (difference)
 - Add the express.json middleware to your app
 - Make your signup API dynamic to receive data from yhe end user
+- User.findOne with duplicate email ids,which object will be return
+- API - Get user by email
+- API - Feed Api - GET/feed - get all the users from the database